Fuchsiano/R2ModdingDocs/docs/source/native/loadout.rst

    :widths: 25 25 50
    :header-rows: 1

-   * - test1 row 1, column 1
+   * - type
-     - Heading row 1, column 2
+     - variable
-     - Heading row 1, column 3
+     - description
-   * - Row 1, column 1
+   * - string
-     - Nutttttte
+     - name
-     - Row 1, column 3
+     - the UI name for this loadout
-   * - Row 2, column 1
+   * - string
-     - Row 2, column 2
+     - suit
-     - Row 2, column 3
+     - the model the Pilot should use